AstroMLab 3: Achieving GPT-4o Level Performance in Astronomy with a Specialized 8B-Parameter Large Language Model: Continued Pretraining

 We employed a multi-faceted approach to create a comprehensive, high-quality, high-variety CPT corpus.
 The primary components of our dataset include:

-\begin{itemize} \item Approximately 250,000 arXiv preprints from 2007-2024 with primary or cross-listed categories in astro-ph (astrophysics) or gr-qc (general relativity and quantum cosmology).
-We deliberately excluded the Annual Review of Astronomy and Astrophysics papers used in \citet[AstroMLab-1]{tingAstroMLab1Who2024} to generate the benchmark questions, ensuring our evaluation would test the model's ability to generalize knowledge rather than recall specific source materials. \item Relevant articles from a depth-2 search through Wikipedia's astronomy and astrophysics categories. \item A selection of textbooks that are available as PDFs or ebooks online. \end{itemize}
+\begin{itemize} \item Approximately 250,000 arXiv preprints from 2007-2024 with primary or cross-listed categories in astro-ph (astrophysics) or gr-qc (general relativity and quantum cosmology). \refresp{For preprints with multiple versions, we selected the most recent.} We deliberately excluded the Annual Review of Astronomy and Astrophysics papers used in \citet[AstroMLab-1]{tingAstroMLab1Who2024} to generate the benchmark questions, ensuring our evaluation would test the model's ability to generalize knowledge rather than recall specific source materials. \item \refresp{Relevant articles from a depth-2 search through Wikipedia's astronomy and astrophysics categories.
+We include articles that directly belong to these categories or their immediate subcategories, then further add linked articles.
+We perform keyword-based exclusion on a few tens of custom keywords such as ``deity'', ``cyberspace'', ``mythological'', ``sports'' and so on, yielding a total of nearly 30,000 articles.} \item A selection \refresp{of $\sim$800} textbooks that are available as PDFs or ebooks online. \end{itemize}

-We processed the data into markdown format.
-For the vast majority of the dataset, the rendered PDF files were converted to markdown using Nougat OCR \citep{blecherNougatNeuralOptical2023}.
-For the remaining sources, the data was either already in markdown format, or was left as plain text.
+For the vast majority of the dataset, the rendered PDF files were converted to \refresp{Mathpix Markdown} using Nougat OCR \citep{blecherNougatNeuralOptical2023}.
+For the remaining sources, the data was either already in Markdown format, or was left as plain text.